Easy Healthy Mac and Cheese is creamy and comforting with a fraction of fat and calories. Ready in 15 minutes, in one pot!

 Variations

-There are also several ways to vary this easy mac and cheese recipe:
+There are also several ways to vary this recipe:

 • Other cheese: Feel free to experiment with using a combination of cheese in the cheese sauce.
 For example, gouda, sharp cheddar cheese or cream cheese.